-- Great financial troubles facing the borrower or debtor. - Breach of contract such as a default or delinquency in interest or principal payments. - Expected bankruptcy of borrower or upon being subject to liquidation lawsuit or to re-structuring the finance granted to it. - Deterioration of competitive position of borrower.
+- Great financial troubles facing the borrower or debtor. - Breach of contract such as a default or delinquency in interest or principal payments. - Expected Bankruptcy of borrower or upon being subject to liquidation lawsuit or to re-structuring the finance granted to it. - Deterioration of competitive position of borrower. - Granting privilege or assignments by the Bank to the borrower, due to economic or legal reasons related to the financial troubles, which are not granted by the Bank in the normal course of business. - Impairment of guarantee - Deterioration of creditworthiness. - A substantive evidence for impairment loss of the financial assets is the existence of clear information indicating a measurable decline in the expected future cash flows of such category since initial recognition though such decline is not identifiable for each individual asset. - The Bank estimates the period between the loss event and identifying thereof for each specific portfolio.
+In general, the period used vary between three months and 12 months.

-- Granting privilege or assignments by the bank to the borrower, due to economic or legal reasons related to the financial troubles, which are not granted by the bank in the normal course of business. - Impairment of guarantee - Deterioration of creditworthiness. - A substantive evidence for impairment loss of the financial assets is the existence of clear information indicating a measurable decline in the expected future cash flows of such category since initial recognition though such decline is not identifiable for each individual asset. - The bank estimates the period between the loss event and identifying thereof for each specific portfolio.
-In general, the period used vary between three months and 12 months. - The Bank first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, and individually or collectively for financial assets that are not individually significant.
-Taking into account the following: - If the Bank determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment based on historical loss rates. - Assets that are individually assessed for impairment and for which an impairment loss is continues to be recognized are not included in a collective assessment of impairment. - If the previous assessment resulted in the absence of impairment loss then the assets is included into the group. - The amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
-The carrying amount of the asset is reduced through the use of an allowance account and the amount of the loss is recognized in the income statement. - If a loan or held-to-maturity investment has a variable interest rate, the discount rate for measuring any impairment loss is the current effective interest rate determined under the contract.
-As a practical expedient, the Bank may measure impairment on the basis of an instrument's fair value using an observable market price.
-The calculation of the present value of the estimated future cash flows of a collateralized financial asset reflects the cash flows that may result from foreclosure less costs for obtaining and selling the collateral, whether or not foreclosure is probable.
+The Bank first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant and individually or collectively for financial assets that are not individually significant.
+Taking into account the following:

+- If the Bank determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment based on historical loss rates. - Assets that are individually assessed for impairment and for which an impairment loss is continues to be recognized are not included in a collective assessment of impairment. - If the previous assessment resulted in the absence of impairment loss then the assets are included into the group. - The amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
+The carrying amount of the asset is reduced through the use of an allowance account and the amount of the loss is recognized in the income statement.